ChisaTaki/ChisaTaki-JDK-17/README.md

 # ChisaTaki Bot

 The ChisaTaki bot is a bot written for the ChisaTaki server, and its exclusive use.
 This bot should never be allowed into another server as it could cause unforeseen consequences.
+However, you are allowed to fork this repo and use the code in your own bot.

 ## Installation